|Location and Size||Credit and Collections|

 Ireland’s government is a republic, parliamentary democracy including 29 counties and 5 cities.

-Executive: Chief of state President Michael D. HIGGINS; head of government Prime Minister Enda KENNY; cabinet: Cabinet appointed by the president with previous nomination by the prime minister and approval of the lower house of Parliament.
+Executive: Chief of state President Michael D. HIGGINS; head of government Prime Minister Michael MARTIN; cabinet: Cabinet appointed by the president with previous nomination by the prime minister and approval of the lower house of Parliament.

-Legislative: Bicameral Parliament consists of the Senate with 60 seats; 49 members elected by the universities and from candidates put forward by five vocational panels, 11 nominated by the prime minister; members serve five-year terms and the lower house of Parliament with 166 seats; members elected by popular vote on the basis of proportional representation to serve five-year terms.
+Legislative: Bicameral Parliament consists of the Senate with 60 seats; 43 members elected by the universities and from candidates put forward by five vocational panels, 11 nominated by the prime minister and 6 elected by 2 university constituencies; members serve five-year terms and the lower house of Parliament with 166 seats; members elected by popular vote on the basis of proportional representation to serve five-year terms.

 Judicial: Highest court(s): Supreme Court or Court of Final Appeal (consists of the chief justice and 7 judges); judges are nominated by the prime minister and Cabinet and appointed by the president; judges serve until age 70.
 Subordinate courts: High Court, Court of Criminal Appeal; circuit and district courts.